jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### April 19, 2022
+Added unlinked elements and those that have no LBD type.It allows using the converter when there are not BOT elements connected to the
+interested in elements.

 ### March 18, 2022  "This application requires a Java Runtime Environment"
 The windows executable bundle for the Open JDK was fixed to contain the Java version.